 - Bodily injury coverage may reach a maximum of $50,000 per individual and accident, not exceeding $100,000.
 A maximum of $25,000 may be allocated for property damage.

-This includes electronics, GPS systems, smartphones, and similar devices-Uber software included.
+This includes electronics, GPS systems, smartphones and similar devices, Uber and Lyft software included.

 The most frequently sustained auto accident injuries include:

 - Spinal Injury or Trauma

 - Head or Brain Injuries